linagora/openpaas-dashboard/README.md

 ## Project configuration

 You can update the `.env` file to define the OpenPaaS instance to reach, or override it in a new `.env.development.local` file.
+Current environment variables are:

+- `VUE_APP_OPENPAAS_URL`: route to your OpenPaaS instance.
+Needs to be `http://localhost:8080` in development mode.

 ## Project setup
 ```